Market Readiness Assistance Grant (MRA Grant) – Globalisation

 Looking to expand your business overseas?
 The Market Readiness Assistant (MRA) Grant in Singapore can help.
-This funding initiative provides financial assistance to companies seeking to establish partnerships with foreign counterparts and improve their competitiveness in the global market.
+This funding initiative provides financial assistance to companies seeking to globalse your business and establish partnerships such as Franchisees/Licensees, Agents/Distributors, Joint Venture Partners and Cross Border Logistic Partners with foreign counterparts and improve their competitiveness in the global market.

 With this grant, you can access a range of resources and services to help you achieve your international business goals.